aleviannaf/Aleviannaf/README.md

 # 👋 Hi!
 I am Alexandre Viana P.
-- 👀 I'm a developer and I work as a Front-End Developer. 💻
+- 👀 I'm a developer and I work as a Front-End/Fullstack Developer. 💻
 - 📍 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes. �
 - 💞️ I'm looking to collaborate to build a better world